 The Audience Award was selected by the festival’s audience.

-Three special screenings dedicated to a person or theme was also presented.
+Three special screenings dedicated to a person or theme were also presented.
 These screenings included interviews with filmmakers and curators.

 Richard Williams presents: The Thief and The Cobbler / Prologue